2013 Monaco GP2 Series round: Feature race

 As they had been compromised by the first lap pileup and were at the back of the field, Dillmann and Coletti chose to make their mandatory pit stops when the window opened at the end of lap seven for rear soft compound tyres.
 Haryanto and Abt made their stops on the next lap and Calado and Lancaster followed on lap nine.
 Coletti's early pit stop caused him to lap faster than other drivers by two seconds.
 Other drivers became aware of the significance and Nasr entered the pit lane to keep his position from Calado.
 Ceccon and Richelmi did the same on the 11th lap, putting pressure on race leader Evans who was at this point three seconds a lap slower than Ceccon.
 Evans made his own pit stop on lap 12 for soft compound tyres but lost the lead to Ceccon, who made up enough time to pass him.
 Evans could not keep close to Ceccon and was three seconds behind after one lap and his diminishing pace hurt the delayed Bird who became the leader following Evans' pit stop.
 On lap 15, De Jong made a problematic pit stop: a rear jack failure delayed him and he crossed the yellow line at the pit lane exit twice, incurring a drive-through penalty.

 Bird set fast laps and maintained the lead after his pit stop at the conclusion of the 16th lap ahead of the yet-to-stop Binder, Ceccon and Evans.
-Bird was pushing when he slid clipping a kerb and glanced a barrier leaving Portier turn on lap 18.
+Bird was pushing when he slid clipping a kerb on his first lap after leaving the pit lane and glanced a barrier leaving Portier turn on lap 18.
 Abt went to the outside of Haryanto on lap 28 and braked later than him for 13th.
 The resulting manoeuvre meant Abt put Haryanto into an inside barrier and damaging his car's nose cone.
 The need for the safety car was avoided as Haryanto's car was moved away from the track quickly.
 The stewards deemed Abt too aggressive towards Haryanto and imposed a drive-through penalty on him showed him a black flag with an orange disc to instruct him to repair his car.
 Dillmann attempted to pass Rosenzweig but ran deep at the Novelle Chicane, requiring him to relinquish the position to Rosenzweig.
 Binder made his pit stop on the 29th lap and emerged in seventh behind Coletti.
 Bird continued to lead by 17 seconds over Ceccon who held off the faster Evans in third who himself had Nasr and Calado close behind.